Janet Jackson's Rhythm Nation 1814: Singles

 Rhythm Nation 1814 produced a record-setting seven top five hit singles on the Billboard Hot 100.
 With lead single "Miss You Much", along with "Escapade", "Black Cat" and the album's final single "Love Will Never Do (Without You)", it also yielded four number one hits.
 "Miss You Much" topped the chart for four weeks.
 It also topped the Hot Dance Club Songs and Hot R&B/Hip-Hop Songs charts.
 The single was certified platinum by the RIAA.
-It also reached number two in Canada and New Zealand, one in Japanese airplay and South Africa, twelve in Australia, the top fifteen in Belgium and the Netherlands, the top twenty in Germany, Sweden, and Switzerland, and twenty-two in the United Kingdom, as well as charting in Brazil.
+It also reached number two in Canada and New Zealand, one in Japanese airplay and South Africa, twelve in Australia, the top fifteen in Belgium and the Netherlands, the top twenty in Germany, Sweden, and Switzerland, and twenty-two on the United Kingdom singles chart, as well as charting in Brazil.
 According to Radio & Records, "Miss You Much" was the biggest airplay hit of the year.
 It sold over four million copies worldwide, and became the year's second-best selling single behind Phil Collins's "Another Day in Paradise".